doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 .. note::

-    The main use case to persist cascade or deletion of the referrer mapping is to build a form where it is possible to add entities that should reference this content.
+    The main use case to persist cascade or deletion of the referrer mapping is to build a form where it is possible to add documents that should reference this content.
 However, it is not allowed to modify both the reference collection and the referrer collection of interlinked content, as this would be ambiguous.